FabricMC/fabric-docs/develop/items/potions.md

 ### Creating the Potion {#creating-the-potion}

 Let's start by declaring a field to store your `Potion` instance.
-We will be directly using the initializer class to hold this.
+We will be directly using a `ModInitializer`-implementing class to hold this.

 @[code lang=java transclude={18-27}](@/reference/latest/src/main/java/com/example/docs/potion/FabricDocsReferencePotions.java)